reivax-boucoi/PCB_Christmas_Tree/README.md

 #### Ordering

-Zipped gerbers are available to be directly dropped on manufacturers websites like JLCPCB.
+Zipped gerbers are available (``` Hardware\Gerbers.zip```)to be directly dropped on manufacturers websites like JLCPCB.
 I used their excellent prototype service for my boards, both cheap and quick.

 Feel free to use these files as is or modify and improve the project.
 Don't forget to share our version as well!